 Major Recognitions and Honors

-Zhihong Nie Group: Nanoparticle chemistry and self-assembly, soft materials, microfluidics
+Zhihong Nie Group: Nanoparticle chemistry and self-assembly, soft materials, microfluidic

 Microfluidic mimicking of biological tubules for studying pharmacokinetics and diseases: Tubular structures such as vascular vessel, renal tubules and salivary ducts operate important machinery to not only enable materials (i.e., nutrition, oxygen, waste) to move quickly throughout the organism, but also prevent the formation of deposits or blockage.
 Reconstruction of tubular tissues in vitro offers a new scenario of opportunities in the areas including implantable organs or devices, drug and toxic screening, and cell biology.
 We reprogram and culture cells (i.e., kidney proximal tubular cells, and salivary gland ductal cells) overall the wall of microfluidic devices to generate lumens with circular shapes and functional polarized monolayer.
 Using this in-vitro model, we conduct a new line of research directed towards: i) the real-time observation of kidney stone formation; and ii) the study of nano-carriers cross vascular membranes during drug/gene delivery.
-(Microfluidic 3D cell culture: potential application for tissue-based bioassay, Bioanalysis, 2012, Accepted)
+(Lab Chip 2012,12, 4037; Bioanalysis, 2012, 4, 1509).

 Biomimetic programmable soft materials for tunable optics and tissue engineering: Material systems in nature (i.e., plants) perform environmentally responsive movements or shape transformations using anisotropy and hygroscopy.
-These systems offers new conceptual and practical inspirations for designing truly programmable architectural structures.
+These systems offer new conceptual and practical inspirations for designing truly programmable architectural structures.
 Inspired by nature, we explore i) new concept of shape transformation materials; ii) dynamic tissue scaffolds for regenerative medicines; iii) optically active soft materials.
 (Nature Communications, 2013, 4, 1586); J. Am.
 Chem.
 Soc., 2013, 135, 4834.)